emmazchen/STARDUST/README.md

     - barycenters - Cluster cells based on their subcellular transcript distributions and generate barycenters that are representative of each cluster.

 - canonical_analysis - Scores cells based on how similar their transcript distributions (for a specific gene of interest) are to user-specified canonical patterns to look for.

+For the tutorial and more information, check out https://github.com/emmazchen/STARDUST.